The Sheriff's Office helps support several local programs. Here is an overview of some of those programs and services.

 The Kansas Personal and Family Protection Act - colloquially known as concealed carry - became law July 1, 2006.
 Concealed carry allows an individual to carry a concealed firearm in public.

 Concealed carry handgun license applicants are required to complete an application form.
-A $32.50 fee should be made payable to the Sheriff of Harvey County.
+A $20 fee should be made payable to the Sheriff of Harvey County by check or money order.
 A photo must be attached to the application.
 Applicants must also be fingerprinted, a service provided at the Harvey County Detention Center.
 Additionally, applicants must also complete an eight-hour concealed carry course to receive a certificate of completion.

 To apply, bring the application, certificate of completion, fingerprint card and your driver's license to the sheriff's office.
+Processing is done Monday, Tuesday, Wednesday or Friday between 8 a.m. and 4 p.m.
 There is generally a 45-90 day waiting period before the attorney general's office will contact an applicant with additional information on the application process.

 Concealed carry handgun licenses are effective for a four-year period.
 For information on renewing a concealed carry license, click here